 The safety plan is not necessarily a temporary plan.
 The safety plan must be implemented and active as long as safety threats exist and caregiver protective capacities are insufficient to assure a child is protected.
 Safety plans often remain in place for weeks into months and co-exist with the ongoing case plan.
+Safety plans are concerned with A safety plan must control or manage identified threats, have an immediate effect, be immediately accessible and available and contain safety interventions and actions only, not services designed to effect long-term change.
+The safety plan must be sufficient to ensure safety.

-Safety plans are concerned with controlling danger and threats of danger only - not changing family functioning or circumstances.
+controlling danger and threats of danger only - not changing family functioning or circumstances.
 The safety plan manages safety threats while the Program worker proceeds with and carries out planned case plan services focused on changing behaviors that caused children to be unsafe or at risk of future harm.